How to Get Insulin When You Can’t Afford It: Six Ideas

 Find a way to pay for insulin today

 If you can’t afford insulin, there’s still hope.
 While many people can’t wait to be accepted into financial assistance programs, you can start a fundraiser and begin raising money right away for any out of pocket medical expenses you encounter.
-Our free fundraising platform means that you can keep more of the funds you raise, and our blog offers a medical crowdfunding guide to help along the way.
+Our fundraising platform means that you can keep more of the funds you raise, and our blog offers a medical crowdfunding guide to help along the way.
 Sign up today and get the help you need to pay for insulin.